 A continuous, long-term and individual learning process

-The due diligence obligations of companies concerning human rights is described in detail in the NAP and consists of five core elements:
+The due diligence obligations of companies concerning human rights are described in detail in the NAP and consist of five core elements:

 The implementation of human rights due diligence is a continuous, long-term and individual process for every company.
 The first step is the strategic decision of a company's management in support of human rights.
 This decision should be laid down and published as a policy statement.
 During the subsequent process, the aim is to develop procedures and measures to identify human rights risks, avoid adverse effects on human rights throughout the production and supply chain, and proactively promote respect for human rights.
 This can mean, for example, improving working conditions such as safety and health conditions at work for employees, ensuring adequate living standards and environmental conditions for communities in raw material extraction areas, and guaranteeing freedom of association for employees along the supply chain.
 Companies may inform the various stakeholders about the measures taken in their sustainability reports, for example.
 To give victims of human rights violations the possibility to lodge complaints, companies could cooperate with peers in their sector.
 Working together, they could set up complaint mechanism and increase transparency in their supply chains.

 The implementation of due diligence in one's own business and along global supply and value chains poses challenges for companies - but it pays off.
 The Federal Government therefore intends to provide various support services to assist companies in implementing their due diligence obligations.
 In addition, it is advisable to carry out certain elements of the implementation process in cooperation with other companies at the association or industry level.
 In addition, the Federal Government recommends making use of the expertise of civil society organisations and trade unions.